runespoor-engineering/runespoorstack/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  Reviewers are assigned.
 - [ ]  All the required labels are added.
 [Read more.](https://github.com/runespoor-engineering/runespoorstack/blob/main/documentation/LABELS.md)

-## Glossary

-- :white_check_mark: - covered with tests
-- :boom: - impacted
-- **CodeReview** process - `documentation/CODE_REVIEW.md`

-### Detailed description of changes
+### High-level description of changes

 <!--
-Detailed description of each module changes.
-Use the third title for module name and the bullet list for changes description.
+Describe the purposes and results of your changes.
 -->

 ## Related links

 <!--
 Links to related tickets, documentation, guides, etc. Use the bullet list.
 -->

 ## Result examples (optionally)

 <!--
 Screenshots for result.
 Use the collapsable images to make your description human-readable